Xeno69/Domination/co30_Domination.Altis/readme.txt

 Don't worry, you can still use your 3.99s mission.sqm files :)

 ADDED: Livonia (Contact expansion) version
+ATTENTION: Weferlingen Summer and Winter sqm files have changed

 - Fixed: While there was a "Mortar bag packs in Virtual Arsenal yes/no" parameter it was never implemented
 - Fixed: Ammo point/ammo load marker was gone